okeeffed/cheat-sheets/Kubernetes/Kubernetes-Udacity.md

 1. Understanding the basics
 2. How to package and distribute apps
 3. Running applications using a distributed platform that can scale

+### The Evolution of Applications

+Why was it designed this way?